Ty France Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 28th in the league with a collective eight strikeouts per nine innings.
+- The pitching staff for the Royals has a collective eight K/9, the third-worst in MLB.

-- The Royals have a 5.13 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.14).

-- Royals pitchers combine to rank 19th in baseball in home runs given up (145 total, 1.2 per game).
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (145 total, 1.2 per game).

-- His last appearance was on Tuesday against the Boston Red Sox, when the right-hander threw 6 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Wednesday, the right-hander tossed eight innings against the Boston Red Sox, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.